voletiv/voletiv.github.io/_pages/experience.md

 **Associate Engineer --- Avionics Software and Systems Testing group**

 Airbus is a commercial aircraft manufacturer, and the largest aeronautics & space company in Europe.
 I worked in the Bangalore (India) office as part of the Avionics Software and Systems Testing group.
-I was involved in development and validation of avionics systems in the Flight Warning Computer (FWC) for aircrafts in the long-range family.
+I was involved in development and integration of avionics systems in the Flight Warning Computer (FWC) for aircrafts in the long-range family.

 My job was to simulate signal-level changes in the Flight Warning Computer, such as adding new signals for new functionalities, re-routing signals through different paths.
 This was followed by rigorous testing of the FWC for correct operation.
 We designed the re-routing paths, as well as the tests required to ensure all the functionalities of the FWC run correctly.
 For all development, standard avionics coding guidelines (DO-178B) were followed.